 History and Legislation

-The Office of the Service Complaints Ombudsman opened on 1st January 2016.
+The Service Complaints Ombudsman for the Armed Forces opened on 1st January 2016.
 This replaced the Office of the Service Complaints Commissioner which ran from 2008-2015.

 The role of the Ombudsman was set up as part of wide reforms to the Service complaints process.